bstaber/rustineers/book/src/ridge_regression_1d/generics_std/what_are_generics.md

 }
 ```

-Here, `F` is a type parameter — it could be `f32`, `f64`, or another type.
+Here, `F` is a type parameter: it could be `f32`, `f64`, or another type.
 In Rust, generic types have no behavior by default.

 ~~~admonish bug
 ```rust